19 Top Benefits Of Beekeeping

 2. Help the environment

 Our television screens and social media channels are full of depressing stories about the plight of honey bees.
-Beekeeping arms us with a way to play our part in saving the earth.
+Beekeeping allows us to play our part in saving the earth.

 You probably already know that bees are pollinators, transferring pollen between flowers.
-What you may not know is that these furry flying insects play an essential role in helping pollinate 80% of flowering plants.
-Many of the crops that humans use for consumption rely on the use of bees.
+You may not know that these furry flying insects are essential for pollinating 80% of flowering plants.
+Many of the crops that humans use for consumption rely on bees.

 3. Bolster the economy